Last updated on November 27th, 2018

 Before starting the immigration process, you need to choose the visa that you would like to apply.
 When it comes to Australia, this can get quite confusing due to the different types of visa.
 In this post, we will take a look at the work visa options available to you.

 Skilled Migrant Visa

 Under this type of work visa, potential migrants are chosen based on their unique skills who can help contribute to the Australian economy.
 This category of visa can be broadly classified into below three visa types:

 Skilled Independent Visa (subclass 189)

-Under this visa, you are not sponsored by an employer or family member living in Australia nor nominated by any state government.
+Under this visa, you don’t need any sponsor and you are free to live and work anywhere in Australia.
 You have to get your skills assessed and score minimum points (currently 60) required by this visa.
 To be eligible, your occupation must be listed in the Skilled Occupation List(SOL).
-This list is updated and published every year by the Department of Immigration and Border Protection (DIBP) periodically updates this list based on the demand for specific skills required in Australia as a whole.
+The Department of Immigration and Border Protection (DIBP) periodically updates this list based on the demand for specific skills required in Australia as a whole.

 Skilled Nominated Visa (subclass 190)

-Under this visa, you must be nominated by a state or territory to apply for the visa.
+Under this visa, a state or territory must nominate you to apply for the visa.
 Usually, each state or territory may require different skills at a different time.
 Hence, every year DIBP updates a list of occupations required by different states, which is called the Consolidated Sponsored Occupation List (CSOL).
 If your occupation is in the CSOL of a particular state, you can apply for a state nomination.
 You need to get your skills assessed and score minimum points, but you get extra 5 points for state nomination.